Quality and safety

 External recognitions of the Montfort’s engagement to quality and safety

-In 2014, Hôpital Montfort has received an accreditation with honors from Accreditation Canada, the highest distinction awarded by this organization.
+In 2014 and in 2018, Hôpital Montfort has received an accreditation with examplary standing from Accreditation Canada, the highest distinction awarded by this organization.
 The evaluation of quality of services provided by a health organization is a nationally and internationally recognized process.

 Hôpital Montfort is also the only francophone hospital in Ontario to be designated Best Practices Spotlights Organization by the Association of Registered Nurses of Ontario (RNAO).
 Best practices implemented relate to the promotion of breastfeeding, smoking cessation and prevention of constipation in the elderly.